search close

 Wrap your application

-You will need to wrap your application in the Signal Sciences Golang module handler for the module to process requests and secure your application.
+You will need to wrap your application in the Next-Gen WAF Golang module handler for the module to process requests and secure your application.

-Note: How to best wrap your application will depend on how your application is designed.
+How to best wrap your application will depend on how your application is designed.
 The steps listed below are provided as an example, but the methods listed may not be ideal for your specific application.
-More information about the Golang http package, including alternative methods, can be found here.
+More information about the Golang http package can be found in the Golang documentation.

 1. In the import section of your Golang application, add the following line to import the Golang module: